The Bridge on the River Kwai: Critical response

-Among retrospective reviews, Roger Ebert gave the film four out of four stars, noting that it is one of the few war movies that "focuses not on larger rights and wrongs but on individuals", but commented that the viewer is not certain what is intended by the final dialogue due to the film's shifting points of view.
-Slant magazine gave the film four out of five stars.
-Slant stated that "the 1957 epic subtly develops its themes about the irrationality of honor and the hypocrisy of Britain's class system without ever compromising its thrilling war narrative", and in comparing to other films of the time said that Bridge on the River Kwai "carefully builds its psychological tension until it erupts in a blinding flash of sulfur and flame."

-Balu Mahendra, the Tamil film director, observed the shooting of this film at Kitulgala, Sri Lanka during his school trip and was inspired to become a film director.
-Warren Buffett said it was his favorite movie.
+Tamil film director Balu Mahendra observed the shooting of the film at Kitulgala, Sri Lanka during his school trip and was inspired to become a film director.
+Warren Buffett said it was his favorite film.
 In an interview, he said that "[t]here were a lot of lessons in that...
 The ending of that was sort of the story of life.
 He created the railroad.
 Did he really want the enemy to come in across it?"